23yuvi23/CohotYuvi/week 08 Course-Selling-App/notes.md

 - now added /signup and / signin logic in `admin.js`
   - changes i made in this route is added adminModel instead of userModel and added async before the function
   - in /signin endpoint also changed name from user to admin also added `email :{type: String, unique:true},`  so that entry remain unique

+- now i will srite down the middleware logic
+  - created a seperate folder called middleware and 2 files in it user.js and admin.js